 , who were drawn to this region by the reliability of the Ewaso Nyiro, northern Kenya’s biggest and least seasonal river, for watering their herds...

 Tsavo East National Park is the largest park in Kenya and one of the biggest in Africa – a vast area of dry bush, inhabited by huge herds of brick-red elephants.
 The Galana River creates a beautiful landscape as it cuts through the park.

 Tsavo West National Park

-Tsavo West National Park (the western extension of Tsavo East National Park) is an extensive region of spectacular, volcanic and hilly landscapes, encompassing rolling grassland, woodland, and stream and river valleys.
+Tsavo West National Park is an extensive region of spectacular, volcanic and hilly landscapes, encompassing rolling grassland, woodland, and stream and river valleys.
 A wildlife-rich area, its most magnetic attraction is Mzima Springs.